turingschool/lesson_plans/ruby_04-apis_and_scalability/load_testing_and_production_performance_monitoring.markdown

 irb(main):005:1> end
 ```

-Now your firefox session should be going crazy with constant requests.
+Now, your Firefox session should be going crazy with constant requests.
 This little loop allows us to simulate a single, simple path through
 the application -- a user visits the root url, selects a random article,
 then repeats these actions over and over.

-Leave the loop running and head back to your skylight interface.
+Leave the loop running and head back to your Skylight interface.
 This
 time you should start to see some more robust traffic.

-### Step 4 -- Load Testing "User Scripts"
+### Step 4: Load Testing "User Scripts"

 It turns out that real users don't just repeatedly loop through
 2 pages on our site.
 They follow reasonable and varied